-Tzvee is an expert in the fields of Judaism, Talmud and Jewish liturgy.
-He is author of the bold work of constructive Jewish theology, God's Favorite Prayers.
+Expert in the fields of Judaism, Talmud and Jewish liturgy.
+Author of the bold work of constructive Jewish theology, God's Favorite Prayers.

-Tzvee has taught courses in Judaism, Jewish history and culture, world religions, and seminars in classical Hebrew texts.
-His popular course at the University of Minnesota, "Introduction to Judaism" enrolled up to 400 students each year.
-He has taught Introduction to Liturgy, and the Liturgy of the Days of Awe at the Jewish Theological Seminary in New York City.
+Taught courses in Judaism, Jewish history and culture, world religions, and seminars in classical Hebrew texts.
+Taught the popular course at the University of Minnesota, "Introduction to Judaism" enrolled up to 400 students each year.
+Taught Introduction to Liturgy, and the Liturgy of the Days of Awe at the Jewish Theological Seminary in New York City.

-Tzvee attended Yeshiva College and was graduated with a B.A. in mathematics as a member of Pi Mu Epsilon, the national mathematics honor society.
-He received a masters degree in Jewish History and rabbinic ordination from Yeshiva University, where he studied for four years with Rabbi Joseph B. Soloveitchik.
+Attended Yeshiva College and was graduated with a B.A. in mathematics as a member of Pi Mu Epsilon, the national mathematics honor society.
+Received a masters degree in Jewish History and rabbinic ordination from Yeshiva University, where he studied for four years with Rabbi Joseph B. Soloveitchik.

-After receiving his Ph.D. in Religious Studies from Brown University, Zahavy was appointed to the faculty of the University of Minnesota where he was promoted to full professor.
-He served as chairman of his department and as director of the Center for Jewish Studies.
+After receiving PhD in Religious Studies from Brown University, was appointed to the faculty of the University of Minnesota where he was promoted to full professor.
+Served as chairman of his department and as director of the Center for Jewish Studies.

-Zahavy was a visiting associate professor at the University of California at Berkeley and at the College of William and Mary.
-He has lectured at Macalester College, the University of Notre Dame, St. John's University, University of California at San Diego, Easton College, Trinity College, Spertus College, and Bar Ilan University.
+Was a visiting associate professor at the University of California at Berkeley and at the College of William and Mary.
+Lectured at Macalester College, the University of Notre Dame, St. John's University, University of California at San Diego, Easton College, Trinity College, Spertus College, and Bar Ilan University.
 He has been a visiting scholar at the Hebrew University in Jerusalem and presented a paper at the World Congresses of Jewish Studies in Jerusalem.
-He lectured to academics in Religious Studies and Jewish Studies in Shanghai, Beijing and Nanjing, China.
+Lectured to academics in Religious Studies and Jewish Studies in Shanghai, Beijing and Nanjing, China.

-Zahavy has been the recipient of prestigious honors and grants.
-These include the Distinguished Teaching Award from the College of Liberal Arts, University of Minnesota, a National Endowment for the Humanities Grant and an American Council of Learned Societies Fellowship.
+Received prestigious honors and grants including the Distinguished Teaching Award from the College of Liberal Arts, University of Minnesota, a National Endowment for the Humanities Grant and an American Council of Learned Societies Fellowship.